 Step 6: Import Customers

-The first thing that you will want to do is head over to the “Customers” option on your home screen sidebar.
+First, head over to the “Customers” option on your home screen sidebar.
 From there, you will come to a page where you have options for adding customers.
 You can either “Import Customers” in bulk or “Add Customers” individually.

 For the bulk upload option, you will click the “import customers” button, which will lead you to a page where you can download a CSV file.
 This file is where you can input bulk customer information in a format Shopify can read and then create customer profiles in mass.